 - Salsa and sour cream, optional

 - Preheat oven to 400°.
-In a large skillet, cook turkey, onion and peppers over medium-high heat 5-7 minutes or until turkey is no longer pink, breaking up turkey into crumbles.
+In a large skillet, cook turkey, onion and peppers over medium-high heat until turkey is no longer pink, breaking up turkey into crumbles, 5-7 minutes.
 Stir in cream cheese and chili powder.

 - Pour enchilada sauce into a shallow bowl.
 Dip tortillas in sauce to coat.
 Place two tortillas in a 13x9-in. baking dish coated with cooking spray; spread with half of the turkey mixture.
 Sprinkle with 1/3 cup cheese.
 Repeat layers.
 Top with remaining tortillas and cheese.